 This task describes creating multiple configuration instances from one installation.
 It also describes creating multiple servers in a coexistence or multiple instance environment, and changing port settings for HTTP transport to avoid conflicts.

-Apply an interim fix or fix pack to an existing installation.
-13. (Optional)
+13. (Optional) Apply a fix or fix pack to an existing installation.

 This task helps you apply maintenance to WebSphere Application Server products after you download the maintenance from the Support page.